Pupil Premium Statement

 The targeted and strategic use of Pupil Premium will support us in achieving our vision.
 All our work through the Pupil Premium is aimed at accelerating progress and moving children closer to their potential.

-We use Pupil Premium funding for a range of interventions and support services, including:
+Previously, we have used the Pupil Premium funding for a range of interventions and support services, including:

 - Opportunities for teachers to meet with their children and discuss their learning each half-term (pupil conferencing)